 - Statins: These are the only medications demonstrated to have a positive impact on outcomes in CHD, but if a person has another underlying cholesterol disorder, they may not work.

-- Low-dose aspirin: This reduces blood clotting, lowering the risk of angina or a heart attack in people with a high risk of a cardiovascular event.
+- Low-dose aspirin: This can reduce blood clotting and lower the chance of angina or a heart attack in people with a high risk of a cardiovascular event.